-- Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children? - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- Behaved in a way that has harmed a child, or may have harmed a child? - Possibly committed a criminal offence against or related to a child? - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children? - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.